A confidential space to explore the thoughts, feelings and challenges in your life.

 Therapy unfolds in a gentle and accommodating way and moves at a pace that you, the client, decides.
 In the journey we create together, particularly difficult or painful subjects are brought into conscious awareness only when you are ready to do so.

-As a Psychodynamic Counsellor my work is informed by certain aspects of Psychoanalytic thinking, for example we may not always be aware of everything we are doing or why.
+As a psychodynamic therapist my work is informed by certain aspects of psychoanalytic thinking, for example we may not always be aware of everything we are doing or why.
 Our conscious thoughts and feelings are only a small part of who we are.
-We are also motivated by unconscious parts of our minds.
-Psychodynamic Counselling helps clients become more aware of themselves, to see their way of being in life more clearly and to know themselves with greater clarity.
+We are also motivated by the unconscious parts of our minds.
+Psychodynamic therapy helps clients become more aware of themselves, to see their way of being in life more clearly and to know themselves with greater clarity.
 With this knowing and understanding we can then be in a position to address problems and think about a way forward.

 What conditions can it help?